bababubudev/CalculatorJs/README.md

 # Calculator

-### Handles basic arithmetic calculations for now.
+### Handles basic arithmetic calculations with order of operands in mind.
+### Can handle basic trigonometric calculations.
 ### Styling WIP